Romulus968/copycat/README.md

 # About copycat toolkit

-    INFO: This is a set of tools to view information about hostname, IP’s or for real-time internet scanning!
+    INFO: This is a set of tools to view information about hostname, IP’s or for real-time internet scanning.
-    Shodan database used in copycat toolkit!
-    This project developed by Ivan Nikolsky and Anna Fet (entynetproject organization)
+    This project developed by Ivan Nikolsky and Anna Fet!

 # How to install copycat